teatalay/teatalay/README.md

 <br>
 *<small>Aug 2021 - May 2022</small>*
 <br>
-- Managed the admin panel project utilizing React 18, Mapbox, and real-time communication tools.
+- Managed a 15-member backoffice team.
+Additionally, developed the backoffice's frontend using ReactJS, Mapbox, and real-time communication tools.
+Developed a real-time vehicle tracker, a polygon creator for drawing areas, and order and stock management systems using WebSocket.

 ---